 1. I remember to honor FUN and joy.
 My addiction kicks into overdrive when I am denying my need for fun and childlike-ness and focusing only on Ms. Responsible’s over-the-top adultlike-ness.
-I have done this a LOT the past few years (but it started back in my 20th year, as you can read about here [link to come]).
+I have done this a lot since getting married.
 That's why my addiction went totally off the deep end recently.
 Now that I know that I have these two sides, and that both of them need to be honored in equal measure, I stop each time I am craving cake or sugar and I think, “Where is the fun today?
-What can I do?”
-There’s always an easy answer: call a friend, read some Italian, find a good movie to watch, dance to my favorite House mixes, etc.
+What can I do to honor my emotional and spiritual sides?”
+There’s always an easy answer: call a friend, read some Italian, find a good movie to watch, dance to my favorite music, etc.

 3. I engage in conversation with my loved ones who know what it’s like to be facing such tough issues.
 This is a big one, because it involves being totally honest and vulnerable.
 I don’t have a problem with this, but I know that a lot of people do.
 The humans in my life who are dealing with recovery have, without exception, learned to be vulnerable, and they have no issues with opening themselves up to that vulnerability and letting me see it.
 In return, I feel totally comfortable doing the same.
 I think all addicts in recovery need this, and maybe that’s why group recovery sessions are so popular?

 4. I engage in Yoga/checking in with my body.
 This is an extremely important one for me because 99% of my trauma has been in my physical body.
 Ever since my parents’ divorce, my physical body seems to have taken over the role that “feeling my emotions” should have done.
-I won’t go into that too much here (you can read some of my physical body struggles here and here), but I know that I need to get on my mat or on the floor, sit or stand quietly, check in with what needs to be addressed, and then engage in either pranayama, asana, or meditation for as long as it takes to feel centered again.
+I won’t go into that too much here, but I know that I need to get on my mat or on the floor, sit or stand quietly, check in with what needs to be addressed, and then engage in either pranayama, asana, or meditation for as long as it takes to feel centered again.
 Sometimes it’s 5 minutes, sometimes 75 minutes, but it always happens.
 And I no longer crave sugar to hide my emotional discomfort afterward.

 5. I engage in outdoor activity.
 Moving my body forward, using my own two legs and lungs, always makes me feel better and allows me to focus on the positives in life.
-Sitting indoors, staring at a computer, makes me feel awful most of the time.
-So frequent walks in the hills (like those pictured up there, near my house which you can come visit), breathing fresh air, feeling what my muscles were meant to do (i.e., propel me forward on land), I feel like myself again—the healthy self, not the unhealthy one seeking ways to cover up the emotional discomforts of life.
+Sitting indoors, staring at a computer, makes me feel awful unless I have already made time for fun and physical activity first.
+So frequent walks in the hills (like those pictured up there, near my house), breathing fresh air, feeling what my muscles were meant to do (i.e., propel me forward on land), I feel like myself again—the healthy self, not the unhealthy one seeking ways to cover up the emotional discomforts of life.

 The funniest part of this strategy—and hell yes, it’s funny—is that I think we have all seen it played out in movies and thought “How cliché and ridiculous!
 No one ever needs to do that ‘beat up this pillow’ thing in real life!”
 In fact, it reminds me of that hilarious scene in “First Wives Club” when Diane Keaton’s meek character is faced with whacking her therapist (who she just found out was sleeping with DK’s character’s husband, also in therapy) with a foam tube to “get out her anger.”
 She just can’t do it, until finally she snaps and… watch the clip below.
 It’s classic.
 I wouldn’t attack a person—even with a foam tube—but pillows, mattresses, and couches are fair game the few times a year when I need them.